QueueInc/HAMLET/README.md

 - a Data Pre-processing step for Normalization;
 - a Modeling step for Classification (the task we want to address).

-Follows the implementations and the hyper-parameter domains of each step:
+Then, we have the implementations and the hyper-parameter domains of each step:
 - KBins for Discretization, with a integer parameter k_bins that ranges from 3 to 8;
 - StandardScaler for Normalization, with no parameter;
 - Decision Tree and K-Nearest Neighbors for Classification, with -- respectively -- an integer parameter max_depth that ranges from 1 to 5 and an integer parameter n_neighbors that ranges from 3 to 20.